 What happens next?

-When a report is received, the chair along with at least one member of the Psychology Diversity Advocacy Team, will solicit information about the incident, the desired resolution, and will communicate with the individual whose behavior was reported, and seek a resolution for the individual and broader department where appropriate.
+When a report is received, the chair along with at least one member of the Psychology Diversity Advocacy Team, will solicit information about the incident, the desired resolution, and will communicate with the individual whose behavior was reported, and seek a mutual resolution for the individual and broader department where appropriate.
 The individual making a bias report will be kept informed of the timing and outcome of the resolution process and will be made aware of university resources.

 Annually, the Psychology Chair will provide the department with a report on the aggregate nature of biased complaints that were reported via the Bias Reporting Team, as well as the resolutions.
 These reports, which will anonymize and minimize the identifiability of individuals involved, will be posted on the Department of Psychology's web pages.